bennettbennett/events/software-engineering-lightning-talks/index.md

-# Software Engineering Lightning Talk Day
+# Software Engineering Lightning Talks

 Draft - Work In Progress - Request For Collaboration

+## Introduction

 NHS Wales has many software engineers, and many good ideas.
 We want to create a get-together where our teammates can do lightning talks to showcase ideas.